neuropsychology/Courses/Statistics/R/English/Introduction.md

 I somehow managed to do it, and the year after that, I discovered R.

 Interested by the possibility of automating statistical reports, creating pdfs with figures, results and all, being able to re-run an analysis from the start as many times as I wanted, I started to learn.
-Beside the unlimited ressources available from the internet, I was alone and nobody in my lab' was using it at that time.
-The learning curve was steep, indeed, I was now lacking the therothetical notions that were thaught to me years ago.
+Beside the unlimited resources available from the Internet, I was alone and nobody in my lab' was using it at that time.
+The learning curve was steep, indeed, I was now lacking the theoretical notions that were taught to me years ago.
-I eventually managed to get through, and iT's been now a couple of years since I use R on a daily basis...
+I eventually managed to get through, and it's been now a couple of years since I use R on a daily basis...
 Long story short, I do now love statistics.

 And that is, thanks to R.